mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 27 March 2025

-- The average temperature today is 7.03˚C,
+- The average temperature today is 7.25˚C,
-- With highs of 7.03˚C and lows of 7.03˚C,
+- With highs of 7.25˚C and lows of 7.25˚C,
-- It may feel like 7.03˚C with scattered clouds
+- It may feel like 7.25˚C with broken clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 93%
+- The pressure is 1022hPa and humidity is 92%
 - The sun will rise at 05:54 and set at 18:32

 <!-- weather_marker ends -->